cdevents/spec/continuous-integration.md

 ### [`build finished`](examples/build_finished.json)

-This event represents a Build task that has finished.
-This event will eventually contain the finished status, success, error or failure
+This event represents a Build task that has finished and will contain the outcome of the given build.

 - Event Type: __`dev.cdevents.build.finished.0.1.1`__
 - Predicate: finished